Trait bonsaidb::core::connection::LowLevelConnection

 ) -> Result<Option<OwnedDocument>, Error>

-Retrieves the document with id
+Retrieves the document with id stored within the named collection.

 This is a lower-level API.
 For better ergonomics, consider using one of: